On the origin of the $Nc^1$ scaling in the confined but chirally symmetric phase at high T: Confining and chirally symmetric model in 3+1 dimensions

 \section{Confining and chirally symmetric model in 3+1 dimensions}

 The model Hamiltonian is an approximation to the QCD Hamiltonian in the Coulomb gauge and its gluonic part retains only the instantaneous confining ``Coulombic'' term \be

 \ee which includes the interaction of two quark color charge densities, $\rho^a=\psi^\dag\frac{\lambda^a}{2}\psi$, taken at the spatial points $\vex$ and $\vey$, via an instantaneous confining kernel, \be K_{ab}(|\vex-\vey|)=\delta_{ab}V_0(|\vex-\vey|). \ee The quark kinetic part is chirally symmetric while the confining ``Coulombic'' part is invariant under larger symmetry groups: $SU(2)_{CS}$, $SU(2N_F)$, and $SU(2N_F) \times SU(2N_F)$ \cite{Glozman:2022zpy}.
 A standard approach to solving the model implies a rainbow approximation for the dressed quark Green's function and a ladder approximation for the quark-antiquark Bethe--Salpeter equation.
 Such approximation is well justified in the large-$N_c$ limit.
 A linearly rising confinement potential is \be V_{\rm conf}(r)= C_F V_0(r)=\sigma r, \ee with $C_F$ being the color Casimir factor and $\sigma$ represents the fundamental "Coulomb string tension".
+The $N_c$-scaling of $V_0(r)$ must be such that $\sigma$ reaches a finite limit at $N_c \rightarrow \infty$.
+This is necessary to achieve a consistency with the 't Hooft $N_c$ conting rules \cite{tHooft:1973alw} and in particular with the $N_c^0$ scaling of meson masses \cite{tHooft:1973alw,witten}.

-Indeed, in Refs.~\cite{Szczepaniak:2001rg,Feuchter:2004mk}, the linear confinement was obtained in variational calculations in quenched Coulomb-gauge QCD.
+In Refs.~\cite{Szczepaniak:2001rg,Feuchter:2004mk}, the linear confinement was obtained in variational calculations in quenched Coulomb-gauge QCD.
 Notice that the "Coulomb string tension" is larger than the string tension associated with the area law of the Wilson loop \cite{Z}.
 Another attractive feature of the considered model with the linear potential \eqref{Vlin} is its direct analogy with the 't~Hooft model for QCD in 1+1 dimensions in the large-$N_c$ limit \cite{tHooft:1974pnl} that was extensively studied in the axial (Coulomb) gauge, for example, in Refs.~\cite{Bars:1977ud,Li:1986gf,Kalashnikova:2001df,Glozman:2012ev}.
 In the two-dimensional model, the appearance of a linearly rising potential between quarks is a natural consequence of the form of the two-dimensional gluon propagator in the Coulomb gauge.

 With a confining interquark interaction, the trivial chirally-symmetric vacuum is unstable.
 This instability can be studied with the help of the Bogoliubov-Valatin transformation of the quark field, which is equivalent to the solution of the Schwinger-Dyson gap equation in the rainbow approximation, see Fig. \ref{fig:dyson}.